hjerpbakk/Xnapshot/README.md

 …
 ```

 - Add a new `Console project` to your solution and add the [Xnapshot](https://www.nuget.org/packages/Xnapshot/) nuget package.
-- Create a new class, `AppNameScreenshots` and derive from the abstract [Xnapshot.Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs#L56) class.
+- Create a new class, `[AppName]Screenshots` and derive from the abstract [Xnapshot.Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs#L56) class.
 - Add your preferred device type, iOS version, screenshots folder and path to your App bundle as constructor arguments.
 See [Usage](#usage) below for allowed values.

 ```cs